benmurphybaum/StimGen/README.md

 Triggers:

 Supports input/output triggers through a parallel port.
-Some personal coding to define triggers is usually necessary.
+Some custom coding to define triggers is usually necessary.

 Gamma Correction: